mosessky/STA250_W2014/hw3/readme.md

 =================================================
 In this homework, I found an existing method proposed by Marco Lui: http://www.kaggle.com/c/predict-closed-questions-on-stack-overflow/forums/t/3083/sharing-my-solution-ranked-10
 So, my intial purpose is to test the suggested method and find better alternatives.
-I use train.csv as training data and test.csv to compare different algorithms. precise_predictions.txt: this is the prediction results on test dataset by zzgmuntz en_precise_predictions.txt: this is the prediction results on test dataset by
+I use train.csv as training data and test.csv as test dataset to compare different algorithms' performance.

+precise_predictions.txt: this is the prediction results on test dataset by zzgmuntz en_precise_predictions.txt: this is the prediction results on test dataset by